Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Description:** The incident priority description presented to the user.

-**View Order:** The ranked order which the priority should be listed on dropdowns.
+**View Order:** The ranked order which the priority should be listed in menus and dropdowns.

-**Tactical Report Reminder:** The number of hours after which Dispatch will send a reminder to the incident commander reminding them to send a tactical report.
+**Tactical Report Reminder:** Number of hours between reminders.

-**Executive Report Reminder:** The number of hours after which Dispatch will send a reminder to the incident command reminding them to send an executive report.
+**Executive Report Reminder:** Number of hours between reminders.

 **Default Incident Priority:** Marks this priority as the default if the reporter does not specify.

-**Page Commander:** Ensures that the incident commander is paged for all incidents with this priority (if paging service and plugin allows)
+**Page Commander:** Ensures that the incident commander is paged for all incidents with this priority (if configured paging service and plugin allows)

 ## Plugins